solderq35/hitman-tech-tips/misc/h3legendary.md

 After you have either installed or imported Hitman 3, type ```legendary launch Eider``` to launch the game.
 Use ```legendary launch Eider -SKIP_LAUNCHER``` to bypass the Hitman 3 launcher screen.

+#### Launch Game Without Version Check
+For running older versions of the game (not updated to latest patch): Add `--skip-version-check` argument

 #### Launch Game Offline
 Type ```legendary launch Eider -SKIP_LAUNCHER --offline``` into command prompt